7 Health Benefits of Massage Therapy

 Female lying down with exposed shoulders receiving a massage from a therapiste

-Many people consider massage an indulgence, but there’s a reason that massage therapy is sometimes included in health insurance benefits and is often prescribed after a car accident or when training for an endurance event.
+Many people consider therapeutic massage an indulgence, but there’s a reason that massage therapy is sometimes included in health insurance benefits and is often prescribed after a car accident or when training for an endurance event.
 Your bones, muscles, organs, and skin make up the major parts of the body.
 Muscles come in a variety of sizes, but every one of them can be over-stressed or torn, regardless of their size.
 Considering you have around 700 muscles that you depend on for both movement and rest, it’s no surprise that sometimes things can go wrong.

 Caring for your muscles requires a wide range of activities, and the amount of care increases with age, your level of activity, and the amount of any former trauma you may have experienced.
 Of course some activities, such as jobs that require repetitive or heavy movement, and sports put a higher stress on muscles than it does with more sedentary people.
 Sarcopenia, or age-related muscle loss, is also a common concern.